 However, if there isn’t any humidity or moisture in your hair, like on a dry winter morning, the charge causes your strands to repel from another like a magnet.
 In short, your hair is literally so full of electrons that it can’t stand itself.
 Now, that you know what causes static electricity let’s talk about ways that you can fight it.

 One of the reasons that your hair is conducting an electric charge is that it’s dehydrated.
 During the winter, our strands can become dry due to lack of moisture in the air.
 Needless to say the cold winter winds and warm indoor heat are not doing your hair any favors.
-Give your hair some TLC by moisturizing your strands with argan oil.
-This powerful oil is full of nutrients that can help to replenish the moisture in your hair and keep fly-aways at bay.
+Give your hair some TLC by moisturizing your strands with a smoothing hair oil.
+This powerful oil can help deliver diamond-like shine and can be applied on dry hair throughout the day to keep fly-aways at bay.

 In order to help balance your hair’s natural charge, try using an ionic hair dryer when drying your strands.
 Ionic dryers work by emitting negative ions to help separate water molecules.
 This process not only helps to dry your hair faster, but it also helps to reduce heat damage that could dry out your strands.